 A collaboration with Brie TRENERRY (KBT)

 Three channel video installation with stereo sound, duration 34 minutes.
 Chinese with English Subtitles.
-Single channel elements first shown at the Kuandu Museum of Fine Art (KdMoFA), Taipei and [MARS] Gallery, Melbourne in 2019.
+Single channel version first shown at the Kuandu Museum of Fine Art (KdMoFA), Taipei and [MARS] Gallery, Melbourne in 2019.
 Produced in association with KdMoFA, Taiwan National University of the Arts (TNUA) and RMIT:ART:INTERSECT.